-How Drug DUI Works
+How Does Drug DUI Works?

-What makes prescription drug DUI trickier than alcohol-related DUI is the fact that there are no prescribed standards as to how much of a certain drug is too much, and in some cases it’s also nearly impossible to measure how much of the drug is in your system.
+What makes legal prescription drug DUI trickier than alcohol-related DUI is the fact that there are no prescribed standards as to how much of a certain drug is too much, and in some cases, it’s also nearly impossible to measure how much of the drug is in your system.
 (By contrast, BAC is easy to measure, and the threshold for legal intoxication is a BAC of 0.08.)
 What’s more—prescription drugs are legal, so you can’t be arrested for having them in your system!
 Thus, the only way for an officer to determine whether you arrest you for drug DUI is based on your performance behind the wheel—whether she suspects the substances in your system (prescription or otherwise) are affecting your ability to drive safely.

 Proving Drug DUI: What is “Less Safe?”

 Under the influence of any drug to the extent that it is less safe for the person to drive.
-Thus, to secure a conviction in court, the prosecutor doesn’t need to prove that there was a specific amount of the drug in your system—only that the presence of that drug caused you to drive less safe.
-When it comes to prescription drugs, prosecution must specifically show that the legal drug you were taking rendered you “incapable of driving safely.”
+Thus, to secure a conviction in court, the prosecutor doesn’t need to prove that there was a specific amount of the drug in your system—only that the presence of that drug caused you to drive less safely.
+When it comes to prescription drugs, the prosecution must specifically show that the legal drug you were taking rendered you “incapable of driving safely.”